Devotional Thought : Proverbs 10:7

 This was true for Tamar.
 Her name was used in a blessing when Boaz announced his intention to marry Ruth.
 “May your family be like that of Perez, whom Tamar bore to Judah” (Ruth 4:12).

 Perez means a breach or breakthrough.
 It suggests a reversal of what was supposed to happen.
-Perez was a twin who was born first though it initially appeared that his brother, Zerah would have the honour.
+Perez was a twin who was born first though it initially appeared that his brother, Zerah would have this honour.
 This connects to Ruth because she experienced a reversal in her circumstances.
 She was a Moabite and not entitled to be included with God’s people.
 Yet by seeking marriage to Boaz, she demonstrated her commitment to God and his people.

-Tamar acted to preserve her husband’s family line so their name would continue and while this practice is strange to our understanding, family inheritance was an important sign of God’s blessing.
+Tamar acted to preserve her husband’s family line so his name would continue and while this practice is strange to our understanding, family inheritance was an important sign of God’s blessing.
 The Israelites kept careful track of descendants and land entitlements.

 Tamar acted selflessly to secure God’s blessings and her name became a blessing.
 Likewise, as we seek God’s blessings, we become a blessing.